Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: The FaceCoT Dataset

 \subsection{Data annotation}

-\paragraph{CoT structure} Humans typically identify spoofed images by following a hierarchical “global-to-local” reasoning path: they first assess the overall scene, then focus on facial details and attributes, and finally draw a conclusion through logical analysis.
-To emulate this process, we partition our CoT annotations into six modules, enabling the model to perform human-like spoof detection reasoning:
+\paragraph{CoT structure} Humans typically judge authenticity of images by following a hierarchical “global-to-local” reasoning path: they first assess the overall scene, then focus on facial details and attributes, and finally draw a conclusion through logical analysis.
+To emulate this process, we partition our CoT annotations into six modules, enabling the model to perform human-like detection reasoning:

 \begin{enumerate} \item \textbf{Caption}: First, the model is asked to provide a caption of the entire image.
-This helps the model understand the global and environmental context of the image and capture more macroscopic spoofing features. \item \textbf{Facial Description}: This part focuses the model's attention on the facial region of the image and requires a description of the facial features.
+This helps the model understand the global and environmental context of the image and capture more macroscopic spoofing features. \item \textbf{Facial Description}: This part focuses the model's attention on the facial region and requires a description of the facial features.
 The face is the most easily simulated area in spoofing attacks, so this section helps the model concentrate on potential spoofing regions. \item \textbf{Facial Attributes}: Further, the model is asked to describe various facial attributes, including facial features, textures, and expressions.
-By describing these attributes, the model’s ability to perceive fine-grained details is enhanced. \item \textbf{Reasoning}: Based on the multi-scale information obtained from the first three parts, this section combines both global and local information for a comprehensive analysis to determine whether spoofing behavior exists in the image. \item \textbf{Spoofing Description}: Based on the reasoning process, this section describes the spoofing features and the spoofing method in the image.
-This not only improves the detection accuracy but also increases the interpretability of the model. \item \textbf{Conclusion}: The conclusion section is the final summary of all the reasoning conducted previously. \end{enumerate}
+By describing these attributes, the model’s ability to perceive fine-grained facial details is enhanced. \item \textbf{Reasoning}: Based on the multi-scale information obtained from the first three parts, this section combines both global and local information for a comprehensive analysis to determine whether spoofing behavior exists in the image. \item \textbf{Spoofing Description}: Based on the reasoning process, this section describes the spoofing features and the spoofing method in the image.
+This not only improves the detection accuracy but also increases the interpretability of the model. \item \textbf{Conclusion}: This section is the final summary of all the reasoning conducted previously. \end{enumerate}